mobashshirachowdhury/socialdataanalysisandvisualization/README.md

 <h2>The Polar Bar</h2>
 <p>
 The polar bar shows the relationship between the hour of the day and the frequency of vehicle theft incidents in San Francisco between 2003 and 2018.
-The frequency of vehicle theft is higher during the evening period, between 6PM to 12PM and decreasing in the early morning hours.<br>
+The frequency of vehicle theft is higher during the evening period, between 6PM to 12PM and decreasing in the early morning hours..<br>
 </p>

 <img>